Tips to Reduce Paper Use - Sustainability at Ohlone

 For the Classroom

 - Instead of printing a syllabus and homework assignments, etc. for each student in your class, post them on the web.
 Syllabi can be posted on your a Web Team-managed faculty profile website.
-To post homework assignments, grades, reading materials, etc. on a website, you should contact Online Education to setup a Blackboard account.
+To post homework assignments, grades, reading materials, etc. on a website, you should contact Online Education to setup a Canvas account.

 - Consider emailing the flyer instead of printing it.